colehaus/colex/content/posts/moral-limits-markets-critique/main.md

 On multiple occasions, Sandel talks about market norms crowding out other norms.
 If we examine why this happens, I think we'll find something useful.

 Once we leave the most naive versions of rational choice, we can suggest that humans sometimes act for expressive reasons.
-That is, we intend to communicate with our actions.
+That is, we intend to or happen to communicate with our actions.
 When I show up late to pick up my child, I express that I don't value the time of the day-care workers.
 Conversely, punctuality expresses that I do.
 When I agree to accept nuclear waste in my town, I am communicating that I value my fellow citizens and that I am sensitive to claims of civic need.

 On this view, market norms can crowd out other norms because they make it harder to express what people hope to express.
 Prompt pick up might express respect or it might express unwillingness to pay.
 Agreeing to house nuclear waste might express civic responsibility or it might just be a cash grab.
 If people are going to misinterpret an action, it's a much less appealing expression.